You are here

 - 500-word essay or statement intent; this essay should describe the applicant’s spiritual background and reasons for pursuing a degree, including future goals.

 - Graduate Students Only: Applicants for graduate level programs must complete the GRE (Graduate Readiness Exam) and have scores sent to Sacred Heart Major Seminary.
-This test may be waived for applicants who have previously earned graduate-level academic credit or a graduate degree.
+This test may be waived for applicants who have previously earned graduate-level academic credit or a graduate degree with a GPA of 2.5 or above.

 - Master of Arts in Pastoral Studies (MAPS) Applicants Only: Applicants must submit a formation application with signed recommendation from current pastor.